 My work method includes using oil paints with high pigments content; Belgium linen; mixing my own mediums; and applying consecutive layers of paint whilst ensuring that brushstrokes remain discernible.

-Before returning to Scotland in December of 2016, we lived for a decade or so in Germany, near the town of Osnabrück and in the beautiful surroundings of the Teutoburger Wald in Germany.
+Before returning to Scotland in 2016, we lived in Germany for a decade or so, near the town of Osnabrück and in the beautiful surroundings of the Teutoburger Wald in Germany.

-About twenty years ago I met Robert, we married, and shortly afterwards made a mutual dream come true: we bought a Victorian Shooting Lodge on a hill-side in Scotland, overlooking St Mary’s Loch, and, after restoring the place to its former glory, spent fantastic years far away from the clamour of confused capitalism.
+About twenty-five years ago I met Robert, we married, and shortly afterwards made a mutual dream come true: we bought a Victorian Shooting Lodge on a hill-side in Scotland, overlooking St Mary’s Loch, and, after restoring the derelict building to its former glory, spent fantastic years far away from the clamour of confused capitalism.

 In Scotland I found the peace and tranquillity to return to the passion of my youth: drawing and painting.
 By then I had also become interested in old prints – townscapes and botanicals, and the famous Punch caricatures – and I decided to pursue mastering the art and craft of hand colouring these illustrations of the past.

-I took private tuition from a professional in the genre, Colin Robertson from Dalkeith near Edinburgh, and received in solid grounding in all aspects of the art of watercolouring.
+I took private tuition from Colin Robertson, a professional colourist from Dalkeith near Edinburgh, and received in solid grounding in all aspects of the art of watercolouring.